zakjholt/house_sitting/house_sitting.md

 ## Finch isn't eating!

 - This happens sometimes.
 She gets ulcers and needs a whole med routine.
 Just let me know; my Mom's on call and can come grab her.
+If this happens, just make sure to give my mom the blue pill bottle (by the sink), and a couple cans of food.